italia/developers.italia.it/_projects/en/spid.md

 We have scheduled for 2017 the following developments, for which we want to involve the community:

- * Creation of plugins for the main CMS (Wordpress, Drupal, Joomla, etc.)
+ * Creation of plugins for the main CMSes (Wordpress, Drupal, Joomla, etc.)
  * Integrations on mobiles (iOS, Android)
  * Testsuite of validation of the integration of SPID
  * Testing and validation of SPID